omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- need to change help text on repeat frequency etc. to make it more clear when scheduling workouts
+  - will repeat XX number of days + the day you already have selected (starting on a monday plus repeating 5 days will repeat saturday)
 - move text on bottom of create_workout.html page to center
 - still need to center multiple pages
 - add an "add workout to others profiles" on a workouts page if you are a coach